Neural Quantum State Study of Fracton Models: Benchmarking on Small Lattices

 With that motivation in mind, we introduce a simple transfer-learning protocol: First, the NQS is optimized in the presence of strong magnetic fields, which can be done for all field directions with high accuracy (see Figure~\ref{fig:cb_energy_directions}).
 Then, the NQS is trained for the next highest field strength with the previously optimized NQS as the initial state.
 We achieve this by taking the learned parameters and, whenever full summation over the Hilbert space is not possible due to larger system sizes, also the final states of the Markov chains as the starting point for the NQS optimization with the new magnetic field.
 This process is repeated until some smallest field strength, usually zero, is reached.
 Hence, we not only initialize the NQS close to the polarized state but we also recycle learned features by transferring the network parameters.
+We would like to point out that this optimization scheme can also be understood as an implementation of variational neural annealing (VNA) \cite{hibat2021variational}.
+A similar protocol has also been utilized in \cite{mezera2023neural}.
 See Appendix~\ref{sec:NQS_opti_transfer} for additional details.

 The relative energy error of the cRBM applied to the $4 \times 2 \times 2$ checkerboard model for different field directions and transfer-learning protocols is shown in Figure~\ref{fig:cb_transfervsed}.
 In addition to transfer-learning from strong to weak fields, we compare against the same protocol for increasing field strengths.
 We observe significant performance improvements for all field directions if we initialize in the polarized phase and transfer to weaker fields (right-left sweep), while initializing in the absence of magnetic fields and transferring to stronger fields (left-right sweep) leads only to minor improvements except for increasingly strong $y$-fields.
 This demonstrates that the accuracy improvement is not solely caused by reusing the network parameters and the initial state of the transfer-learning sequence is indeed crucial.